Everything You Need To Know About Dyeing A Wig

 Is it safe to use box dye on a wig?

 Both Wright and Spence agree that it's totally safe to use box dye on your unit, depending on the results you are seeking.
-"If the process of mixing color and developer is intimidating, there's no harm in using box dye," Spence explains.
-Wright notes that box dye isn't as potent as professional-grade color, so if you're seeking a complex dye job, drugstore dye might be too subtle.
-"Extension hair is, usually, in its most natural pigment, so it’s harder to lift the color with box dye," she says.
-"In that case, a professional color might be more effective."
+"If the process of mixing colour and developer is intimidating, there's no harm in using box dye," Spence explains.
+Wright notes that box dye isn't as potent as professional-grade colour, so if you're seeking a complex dye job, drugstore dye might be too subtle.
+"Extension hair is, usually, in its most natural pigment, so it’s harder to lift the colour with box dye," she says.
+"In that case, a professional colour might be more effective."

-The bottom line is: Coloring your wig at home doesn't have to be complicated, and it can be fun to do.
-However, one wrong move can compromise the quality of your hair, and a good wig is an investment, so color with caution.
+The bottom line is: Colouring your wig at home doesn't have to be complicated, and it can be fun to do.
+However, one wrong move can compromise the quality of your hair, and a good wig is an investment, so colour with caution.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.